Building codes change. Manual leasing workflows cost you every time they do.

 Building codes and regulations vary greatly across the globe, mirroring distinctive geographical, cultural, and socio-economic attributes of various regions.
 For instance, seismic design considerations play a significant role in building standards in earthquake-prone regions, such as Japan.
 On the other hand, regions like the Netherlands, which lie below sea level, necessitate special flood resilience norms.

-Further, while countries like Germany and the United Kingdom enforce strict energy efficiency norms to combat climate change, other emerging economies may not have similar stringent standards.
-As of 2020, the International Energy Agency (IEA) found that only 49% of the global building space was covered by energy efficiency building codes, starkly highlighting the disparity in global building laws.
+While Germany and the United Kingdom enforce strict energy efficiency norms to combat climate change, other emerging economies may lack similar stringent standards.
+As of 2020, the International Energy Agency (IEA) found that only 49% of global building space is covered by energy efficiency building codes.
+This finding starkly highlights the disparity in global building laws.

 Tackling Legal Noncompliance Risk